UX Director | Strategy & Experience Design | Healthcare · Pharma · HealthTech | Designing experiences at scale

 Define

 Shape the UX vision and secure organizational buy-in.
-Experience assessment, regulatory gap analysis, and the upstream diagnosis that determines whether the brief is asking the right question.
+Experience assessment, compliance gap analysis, and the upstream diagnosis that determines whether the brief is asking the right question.

 02